Brad Cox (musician): 2017–2018: Debut EP

-In May 2018, Cox released his self-titled, debut studio album.
+In May 2018, Cox released his self-titled debut studio album.
 The album was proceeded by the singles "Too Drunk to Drive" and "Lake House".
 At the 2019 CMAA Awards, Cox was nominated for Contemporary Album of the Year and New Talent of the Year.

 2019–2021: My Mind's Projection

 In August 2019, Cox signed with Sony Music Australia.
-On signing Cox, said: "I've worked so hard on my career over many years from the ground up, and for me it's extremely humbling to know that Sony Music also has the same belief in my music that I do.
+On signing he said that "I've worked so hard on my career over many years from the ground up, and for me it's extremely humbling to know that Sony Music also has the same belief in my music that I do.
 I'm really excited to be working closely with Denis and the team to take this to the next level locally and internationally."

-In November 2020, Cox released My Mind's Projection, which featured the singles "Short Lived Love", "Give Me Tonight", "Drinking Season" and the Adam Eckersley collaboration "Remedy".
+In November 2020, Cox released My Mind's Projection which featured the singles "Short Lived Love", "Give Me Tonight", "Drinking Season" and the Adam Eckersley collaboration "Remedy".
 Cox described the album "as a snapshot the last three years of his life.".
 The album debuted at number 12 on the ARIA Charts.

 In May 2021, Cox released the EP What's Your Favourite Country Song?.